 In 2016 Boingboing North was set up in Blackpool!

-With funding from Blackpool City Council and the Big Lottery Fund’s HeadStart programme we have set up a Boingboing office in Blackpool.
+With funding from Blackpool Council and the Big Lottery Fund’s HeadStart programme we have set up a Boingboing office in Blackpool.
 Blackpool is a quirky town in the North of England which faces multiple social and economic challenges.
 We are facilitating aspects of the HeadStart programme to support the mental health of children and young people in Blackpool using a community development approach to embed Resilient Therapy across the town.
 We are drawing on both resilience and systems theory to work alongside practitioners, parents and young people to build a more resilience-based way of working using a common language.
 We are supporting others in the North of the UK to develop resilience stuff too.